Delayed accident symptoms are common; many injuries don’t present for days or even weeks after a car accident.

-It is estimated that every single year, three million Americans are injured in automobile accidents.
-These injuries can range from minor bumps and bruises, to serious life-altering injuries.
-Some of these are apparent immediately.
-Other injuries can be harder to spot, or masked by adrenaline.
-The victim may walk away feeling fine, but over the next few days, they realize something is seriously wrong.
+From minor bumps and bruises to life-threatening issues, some accident injuries are apparent immediately.
+Others can be harder to spot right away, or masked by adrenaline.
+The victim may walk away feeling fine, but within the next few days, realize something is seriously wrong.

-Unfortunately, if you wait a few days to see a doctor, this an have a negative impact on any claim you file for that injury.
+Unfortunately, if you wait a few days to see a doctor, this can negatively impact any claim you file for that injury.

-Some people believe that a concussion may only occur after a direct blow to the head, but this isn’t the case.
-Concussions may also happen after a sudden change in momentum that causes the neck to jerk violently and the brain to bounce against the skull.
-Even if you weren’t directly hit in the head, you may still be at risk of concussion.
+Concussions commonly occur after a direct blow to the head, but may also happen after a sudden change in momentum that causes the neck to jerk violently.

-The most obvious symptom of a concussion is loss of consciousness, although not all concussion victims are knocked out.
-Other concussion symptoms include dizziness, confusion, changes in mood like anger or irritability, changes in eating or sleeping habits, decreased response time, and sensitivity to bright lights or loud noises.
-Loss of memory is also common, but not universal, and you may also experience a headache.
+The most obvious concussion symptom is loss of consciousness, although this doesn’t always occur.
+Other concussion symptoms include headaches, dizziness, confusion, changes in mood (like anger or irritability), changes in eating or sleeping habits, decreased response time, and sensitivity to bright lights or loud noises.
+Memory loss is also common, but not universal.

-Typical Timing of Symptoms: Concussion symptoms can appear immediately after an accident, or they can take hours, or even days, to appear.
-Most often, the symptoms of a concussion will have appeared within three days of the injury.
-Typically, concussion symptoms will dissipate within a few weeks; if they last longer, this may be a sign of a more serious brain injury.
+Concussion symptoms can appear immediately after an accident, but sometimes can take hours, or even days, to appear.
+Typically, concussion symptoms will dissipate within a few weeks; if they last longer, this may signify a more serious brain injury.

 After a concussion, the patient should rest for a few days.
-This includes refraining from physical activity, but it also includes taking a break from any activity which may strain the brain.
+This includes refraining from physical activity, but also taking a break from anything that may overtax the brain.

-Even seemingly low-key activities like reading, watching TV, using the internet, or listening to music can sometimes be too much for the brain after a concussion.
-Because concussions can interfere with coordination and response time, it is also best to avoid driving for a few days.
+Even low-key activities like reading, watching TV, using the internet, or listening to music can be too much.
+Because concussions can interfere with coordination and response time, it is best to avoid driving for a few days.

-After suffering whiplash, most patients experience pain in the back of the neck, although it can also extend to the upper back, shoulders, and even the head.
-In addition, the patient may experience headaches, dizziness, blurred vision, changes in sleep patterns, or other symptoms such as ringing in the ears (tinnitus).
+After suffering whiplash, most patients experience neck and shoulder pain, which can also extend to the upper back and head.
+The patient may experience headaches, dizziness, blurred vision, changes in sleep patterns, or ringing in the ears (tinnitus).

-More severe cases of whiplash, however, can take several months to recover fully, and occasionally can lead to permanent pain.
-Be sure you have a complete diagnosis before accepting a personal injury settlement, because you might end up needing more treatment than you settled for.
+Minor whiplash cases take several days to a few weeks to recover.
+More severe whiplash cases can take several months to heal fully, and occasionally can lead to permanent pain.
+Be sure to have a complete diagnosis before accepting a personal injury settlement, because you might need more treatment than you settled for.

-Minor cases of whiplash often do not need extensive medical attention; you can treat these at home with ice and over-the-counter pain medications.
-However, always see a doctor, because the damage may be more severe than you think, and it’s important to have thorough medical records of your injuries.
+Minor whiplash cases may not need extensive medical attention; you can treat these at home with ice and over-the-counter pain medications.
+However, always see a doctor, because the damage may be more severe than you think, and it’s important to have thorough medical records.

 Whiplash victims often wear a collar or brace immediately after the injury.
-However, doctors do not prescribe collars as much as they used to, because they can impede healing if you wear them for too long.
-You should only wear a collar for the first few days after the injury, and only for a few hours at a time.
-After this, it is good to move your neck gently.
+However, doctors do not prescribe collars as much as they used to, because we now know they can impede healing if worn for too long.
+Your doctor may recommend wearing a collar for the first few days, and only for a few hours at a time.
+You will probably be directed to do some gentle neck exercises as well.

 You may be prescribed physical therapy, and prescription painkillers if the injury is more serious.